 As far as the looks go, this is where the Thermaltake V21 falls a bit flat.
 The cube-shaped design feels very old-school and outdated, and it cannot match the clean and minimalistic designs that are found on cases today.
 There is also a lot of negative space inside the chassis, and the lack of a PSU shroud is a glaring oversight that should not have happened considering the design of the case.
 The side panel of the case is also acrylic rather than tempered glass which gives it a cheap look.
 Safe to say that Thermaltake has prioritized functionality over looks for the V21.

 The Core V21 from Thermaltake is not a bad case at all, in fact, it is one of the more reasonable and practical choices on our list.
+The cube shape definitely makes it the most practical micro ATX case on our list.
 It does have good airflow, excellent practicality, and great features which make it a really attractive value, however, the aesthetics of the case leave a lot to be desired.

 4. CoolerMaster MasterBox Q300L

 - Budget Oriented

 - Magnetic Dust Filters

 - Good Cable Management Space